Monday, August 31, 2009

 Right: Felix preaching to the brave souls who entered the church property!

 Probably the silliest thing we did that day had to do with rain.
 Since we were holding the meeting outside, I had been very worried that an afternoon thundershower would completely wash out our meeting.
-Just after Felix finished his sermon, it began to sprinkle and dark clouds threatened to interrupt at the most critical juncture--the invitation to pray to receive Christ and entrance into a relationship with God.
+Just after Felix finished his sermon, it began to sprinkle and dark clouds threatened to interrupt at the most critical juncture—the invitation to pray to enter into a relationship with God.
 So, I got together with a farmer from Wedza who made the three hour car trip to assist.
 We asked God to hold back the rain!
 To my total surprise, the rain stopped almost immediately, the clouds parted and the sun began to shine.

 Of course, over the years I have wondered about those 27 people and the nearly 5000 others who professed faith in response to our ministry from 1983-87.
 Especially as I came to see more holes in the theology of Christianity, I worried about what we modeled for those new believers.

-After all, I no longer consider myself a Christian, but have returned to a Jewish spirituality.
+As I write this in 2009, I no longer consider myself a Christian, but have returned to my Jewish faith.
 So, was the teaching we did of any value at all?

 After considering this question for two dozen years, I have come full circle in my thinking.
 Yes, we introduced them to a loving and compassionate God.
 We modeled acceptance and a life of simple trust in God’s character.
 There is nothing wrong with that.
-Indeed, set the Christian doctrine aside, set the Jewish or Muslim doctrine aside.
-It is still all about putting your trust in the same God as did Abraham, Isaac, Jacob, Moses, Jesus and countless others throughout the millennia.
+Religious dogma is irrelevant.
+What is relevant is encountering and trusting the same Almighty God as did Abraham, Isaac, Jacob, Moses, Jesus and countless others throughout the millennia.
 As Martha Stewart would say, “That’s a good thing!”

 Next: Taking Our Show On the Road